ltlundy/ltlundy/README.md

 My favorite programming language is Java

-I have participated in the CodeJam2022 Hackathon at McGill and am looking foward to participating in future hackathons!
+I have participated in the CodeJam 2022 Hackathon and McHacks 2023 at McGill and am looking foward to participating in future hackathons!

 Some of my hobbies include:
 - Hiking